 To spin wheels you must spin wrenches.
 To master speed you must master the entire experience of speed.
 To conquer the road you must respect it.

-400,000 miles later I have criss-crossed the country and seen so many sunsets from the saddle.
-I have assaulted many race tracks with the reverence they deserve.
+600,000 miles later I have criss-crossed the country and seen hundreds of sunsets from the saddle, and have assaulted many race tracks with the reverence they deserve.

 I met Kate on a lark.
 While studying art in college I asked the girl sitting next to me out to join me at a motorcycle film festival.
 She instantly understood the feeling you get watching the moon rise while you let the wind envelope you.